The smallest Transit is a neat solution for those upgrading from a car-based van

 - Diesel engines feel slightly sluggish

-The Ford Transit Courier was the fourth and final model to join the Transit family.
-It’s also the smallest, representing a slightly more practical alternative to the Ford Fiesta Van (which was discontinued in 2017, with a new model arriving in 2019).
+The Ford Transit Courier was the fourth and final model to join the Transit family when it was first launched in 2014.
+It’s also the smallest, sitting below the Transit Connect, Transit Custom and Transit, and representing a slightly more practical (and often cheaper) alternative to the Ford Fiesta Van.

-As well as a regular van, it’s also available as a five-seater Kombi model with a second three-seat row that can fold and tumble in a 60:40 split.
+As well as a regular van, the Transit Courier is also available as a five-seater Kombi model with a second row of three seats that can fold and tumble in a 60:40 split.

 Ford Transit Courier 2018 facelift

-Ford gave the Transit Courier a significant update in mid-2018 (pictured below).
+Ford gave the Transit Courier a significant update in 2018 (pictured below).
 This included updated, more efficient engines and gearboxes, an upgraded media system and visual tweaks the front of the van.
-Also introduced was new driver-assistance kit to boost safety.

-Inside, the centre console was redesigned for easier use, with a new, larger 6.0-inch touchscreen Sync3 media system available on higher-spec models and positioned closer to the driver for improved visibility.
+Inside, the centre console has been redesigned for easier use, with a new, larger 6.0-inch touchscreen infotainment system available on higher-spec models. running the latest Ford Sync 3 software and positioned closer to the driver for improved visibility.

-The updated powertrains met the latest Euro 6.2 emissions standards, with the option of a frugal 1.5-litre diesel and several 1.0-litre petrols.
+The updated powertrains meet the latest Euro 6.2 emissions standards, with the option of a frugal 1.5-litre diesel and revised 1.0-litre petrols.

-All versions gained six-speed manual transmissions in place of the previous five-speed unit, promising improved shift quality, cruising refinement and better real-world fuel economy.
+All versions gain six-speed manual transmissions in place of the previous five-speed unit, with improved shift quality, cruising refinement and better real-world fuel economy.

-Helping to reduce fuel consumption further in diesel models is a new efficiency package, with improved aerodynamics and an Active Grille Shutter that reduces warm-up times and further reduces drag.
+Helping to lower fuel consumption further in diesel models is a new efficiency package, including an Active Grille Shutter that shortens warm-up times and reduces aerodynamic drag.

 Ford Transit Courier verdict

-To find out more, read on for the full Ford Transit Courier review on Parkers Vans
+To find out more, read on for the full Ford Transit Courier review.

 Skip to our full verdict on...

-The Ford Transit Courier has been available from launch with a choice of three engines:
+The Ford Transit Courier was available at launch in 2014 with a choice of three engines:

 - 95hp 1.6-litre TDCi four-cylinder turbodiesel